Axel3246/NC-Spotify/README.md

 #  Practicing UI - Spotify UI

-This nano-project develops 3 spotify screens to reinforce my knowlede about the creation of Custion UI's by using combinations of native components and custom additiosn to the application with Voice Over support.
+This nano-project develops 3 spotify screens to reinforce my knowlede about the creation of custom UI's by using combinations of native components and custom additiosn to the application with Voice Over support.

 ### Built With
 The technologies that made possible this project are shown below.